fclaerho/buildstack/README.md

 ### Handlers ###

-When setting an handler in the manifest, 3 values are possible:
+When setting a handler in the manifest, there are 3 options:
   * A value of `Exception` indicates the handler is not supported and raise an error.
   * A value of `None` indicates that there is nothing to do for this handler.
   * A generator callback with the proper signature.